Exporting Guatemala Green Coffee Beans Changed in 2024

 7. Buyers have limited access to the growers.

-We are a licensed Importer and Export of Artisan products including Coffee from small to large Coffee Growers in the region of Lake Atitlan Guatemala.
+We are a licensed Importer and exporter of Artisan products, including Coffee from small to large Coffee Growers in the region of Lake Atitlan, Guatemala.

-Ethical Fashion Guatemala is not a Coffee Broker, Fair Trade Org, Agent, 501, NGO, or Middlemen.
-We are a licensed Importer and Export of Artisan products including Coffee from small to large Coffee Growers in the region of Lake Atitlan Guatemala.
+Ethical Fashion Guatemala is not a Coffee Broker, Fair Trade Org, Agent, 501 (NGO, or middleman.
+We are a licensed Importer and exporter of Artisan products, including Coffee from small to large Coffee Growers in the region of Lake Atitlan, Guatemala.

 Our Business model for small to medium-sized US Coffee Shops and Roasters.